dmlc/xgboost/doc/swift/index.rst

 ######################
 XGBoost Swift Package
 ######################
-This page contains links to all the swift related documents on swift package.
+This page contains links to all the related documents on the swift package.
-Package is located at <https://github.com/kongzii/SwiftXGBoost>.
+The package is hosted at `github <https://github.com/kongzii/SwiftXGBoost>`_.

 ********
 Contents